Gleicheniaceae: Description

 These tropical ferns are the most widespread living lineage of Gleicheniales.
 Their rhizomes have a "vitalized" protostele or in some taxa a solenostele.
 The leaves are indeterminate, with pseudodichotomously forked leaves except in Stromatopteris, and free veins.
 Stromatopteris also differs from the other species in having an achlorophyllous and subterranean gametophyte.
 The sori are abaxial but not marginal and carry 5–15 exindusiate round sporangia each.
 These have a transverse-oblique annulus and contain 128 to 800 bilateral or globose-tetrahedral spores.
 The sori and sporangia mature at the same time, and the spores grow into surface-dwelling green prothalli beset with club-shaped hairs.

 Systematics

 There is some dispute about ranking these ferns.
 They are typically placed in the order Gleicheniales.
 They may alternatively be considered a subclass Gleicheniatae or class Gleichenopsida, so that a distinct taxon can be established for the leptosporangiate ferns.
 In this case, the Gleicheniaceae are upranked to an order and receive the name Gleicheniales.
 Irrespective of their modern taxonomic treatment, the Gleicheniaceae were formerly included in the order Polypodiales.
-But the ferns in the loose sense are much too diverse a group to be shoehorned into one taxon at such a low rank.
+However, the ferns in the loose sense are much too diverse a group to be shoehorned into one taxon at such a low rank.